-Calcium is needed for strong bones, the prevention of osteoporosis and more.
-Find out how much you need and what are some good sources of calcium.
+Calcium strengthens bones, helps prevent osteoporosis and more.
+Find out how much you need for your age and how to find good sources of calcium.

 Are calcium supplements dangerous?

 Nearly half of Australians don’t get enough calcium, putting many at risk of osteoporosis and fractures.
 So, why are some ditching their calcium supplements?